-To live intentionally, establish healthy boundaries in regards to your time, energy and decisions.
+To live with intention, it’s essential you establish healthy boundaries in regards to your time, energy and decisions.

-Often, we say yes to commitments for fear of letting others down or saying no. This results in overbooked schedules, feeling like you have no time for yourself and resentment.
+Often, we say yes to commitments for fear of letting others down.
+This results in overbooked schedules, constant busyness and resentment.

-- Describe of a time you said “yes” when deep down you wish you had said no. How did it make you feel?
+- Describe of a time you said “yes” when deep down you wished you had said no. How did it make you feel?

-- Do you think saying “no” when you’re asked to give your time is rude?
+- Do you think saying “no” when you’re invited out is rude?
 If so, where did this belief come from?

 - Think about your extended family.
 Do they practice healthy boundaries?
 Or is everyone expected to do anything for the family?